- Start Date: 2018-10-05

 # #![allow(unused_variables)] #fn main() { #[wasm_bindgen] extern { #[wasm_bindgen(extends = Node, extends = Object)] type Element; // ... } #}

-API generator currently lists an extends
+The web-sys API generator currently lists an extends for all superclasses,

 transitively.
 This is then used in the code generator to generate AsRef

-implementatiosn for Element
+implementatiosn for Element.

-will be updated with the following
+The code generation of #[wasm_bindgen] will be updated with the following

 rules: